IJtram: History

 On 31 May 2005, the IJtram opened, operating as tram line 26.
 Trams operated every 10 minutes in rush hours and every 15 minutes in the off-hours.
 A park and ride facility (P+R Zeeburg) also opened which, along with local residents along the line, provided ridership for the new line.
 Also, the IJtram storage yard (IJburgstalling) had opened on Zeeburgereiland to store up to 18 trams.

 On 8 December 2017, line 26 became the first tram line in Amsterdam to stop accepting cash for fare payment on board the tram.
 Payment could still be made via OV-chipkaart or by a credit or debit card having a personal identification number.
 Because of the tunnel and the line's stand-alone status, the GVB considered line 26 to be ideal for the introduction of cashless payment on trams.
 GVB busses had been cashless since March 2017.

 Starting July 2018, the line was running up to 15 trams per hour during the morning and afternoon rush hours.

 In October 2019, an alternative turning circle for the IJtram was completed on the IJ side of Centraal Station for use when events such as Koningsdag or Gay Pride block the regular stop on Stationsplein.
 Work on the loop had started in March 2008, and was completed in time for track replacement on Stationsplein in 2020.
 The cost to construct the loop was 7 million euros.

 On 28 September 2020, the GVB started operating coupled pairs of trams on the IJtram.
 Test running of coupled pairs had started in 2017.
 Due to growth in the number of residents in the IJburg area plus riders from the park-and-ride facility on Zeeburgereiland, the line had reached its capacity using single trams.
 Coupled trams doubled that capacity.
 Implementing coupled trams during the COVID-19 pandemic, which reduced ridership, the GVB operated nine coupled pairs with a tenth pair held in reserve.

 Also on 28 September 2020, the IJtram storage yard (IJburgstalling), reopened after a renovation to increase its capacity to 32 trams and to handle coupled pairs of trams.

-Proposed expansion
+Between mid 2024 and 2029, ProRail will be rebuilding the railway bridges east of Centraal Station, thus preventing the passage of trams under them.
+Thus, IJtrams needed to divert to the turning circle on the IJ side of Centraal Station.
+In the first half of 2024 a temporary single track was laid at Rietlandpark connecting the IJtram with the route of tram 7 in Czaar Peterstraat to allow IJtrams to reach the depot.
+The IJ turning circle was widened to better accommodate the diversion.